In the Studio

 Each block is ‘offset’ printed onto the next to enable the next block colour to be cut and the registration more easily maintained.

-‘Offset’ is where the block is inked and printed on to a sheet of proofing paper and that image is then transferred to the next blank block.
+‘Offset’ is where the cut block is inked and printed on to a sheet of proofing paper and that image is then transferred to the next blank block.
 This is done by placing two heavy steel blocks on the bottom edge of the paper as the press bed is fully returned.
-The paper is then gently peeled back until about 1/3 of the block is showing, then two heavy bars are carefully placed on the bed along each axis.
-The paper carrying the image is then fully peeled back from the block which can then be lifted out leaving the weights ready receive the next new uncut block.
+The paper is then gently peeled back until about 1/3 of the block is showing, then two heavy bars are carefully placed on the bed along each axis of the block.
+The paper carrying the image is then fully peeled back clear from the block which can then be lifted out leaving the weights ready to guide the accurate placing of a new uncut block.

 Once that is in place the paper is lowered onto it, the weights removed, the blankets laid over the bed and a second pass made through the press.

 The uncut block now carries a ghost image of the first to act as a guide in the cutting of the second block.
-This can be done in a completely different way to the earlier blocks allowing overlaps and open areas of the new proposed colour to work with what is already happening as a result of the cutting of the first block.
+This can be done in a completely different way allowing overlaps and open areas of the new proposed colour to work with what is already happening as a result of the cutting of the first block.